FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

       1. The external USB ports can be used to attach a mouse and keyboard for development or ease of use.
       1. NOTE: The touch screen is primarily used for mobility and portability.
 Users familiar with networking may also choose to run the lab “headless”, and connect across a network without a monitor or USB input devices.
       1. NOTE: The production image has drivers for the 3.5" display using goodtft and XPT2046 touch controller drivers.
 If you have a different display, you will need to use the development image, then download and install the appropriate drivers.
 The development image requires using an external monitor.
 1. Connect the MicroSD card to your computer.
-You may need an SD card to USB converter. [part #]
+You may need an SD card to USB converter.
 1. Launch the Raspberry Pi Imager.
 1. Select “Choose OS”, and scroll down to “Use Custom”.
-1. Select the downloaded [imagefile].
+1. Select the downloaded image file.
 1. Click “storage”, and select your SD card.
 1. Click “Write”.
 1. Allow the Raspberry Pi Imager program to write to the SD card.